• Skip to primary navigation

 • 💬 Comments

-Panzanella Salad a rustic dish
+Panzanella salad a rustic dish

 At one time people thought this salad a peasant meal; bread was a tummy filler and a dish extender.
 When there was no other food available, the Italian mamma would use her stale bread to soak up the delicious juices from her ruby red tomatoes and colorful garden peppers that had ripened on the vine.
 The dish was cheap and it was filling.